Jodi Are U Ready

 Jodi Are U Ready is an Indian Tamil-language reality television dance competition show and is the eleventh part of Jodi No.1.
 It premiered on 20 January 2024, and airs on Star Vijay every Saturday and Sunday.
 It is also available for streaming on Disney+ Hotstar.
 The first season premiered on 20 January 2024, and ended on 28 April 2024 with 29 episodes.

-The Second Season premiered on 25 January 2025.
+The second season premiered on 25 January 2025 and ended on 4 May 2025 with 29 episodes.
+The season was won by Abhinav and Rani Kumari, while Gowri Shankar and Ananya emerged as the runner up of the show.
+Gurunath and Arunima won third place.

+The third season of this show is premiered 7 February 2026.